tzcl/tzcl.me/src/content/posts/expression-problem.md

 [^1]: This was first specified in [Independently Extensible Solutions to the Expression Problem](https://homepages.inf.ed.ac.uk/wadler/fool/program/final/10/10_Paper.pdf).

-The fifth constraint wasn't a part of Wadler's initial version of the problem.
+This fifth constraint wasn't a part of Wadler's initial version of the problem.
 However, a solution that doesn't allow independent modules to compose almost defeats the point of the exercise – what's the point of having all this extensibility if the end-user has to reimplement everything themselves?

 ### Solutions to the problem